Katoosa Martyrs Shrine: Location and geography

 The Katoosa martyrs shrine is located in Katoosa Parish in Kyenjonjo district two kilometres off the Kyenjonjo-Kagadi road.
 The shrine has more than 30 rocks/stones of 15 feet tall leaning on each other they have names of the Uganda martyrs and the dates on the martyrs were killed written on them.

 History

-The development of the Katoosa martyrs shrine was initiated by the late Fr.
-Fortunate Kasangaki (its first parish priest) and Messenger Kaijanabyo as the curate.
+The development of the Katoosa martyrs' shrine was initiated by the late Fr.
+Fortunate Kasangaki (its first parish priest) and the curate, Messenger Kaijanabyo.
 It was established in the 1960s by Monsignor Francis Kibira under the instructions of the Uganda Episcopal Conference who later passed on the work to Monsignor Hilarious Kaijanabyo due to his old age.

 Messenger Hilarious Kaijanabyo purchased the land from the traditionalists who were using the land for traditional rituals such as offering of sacrifices and he asked the traditionalists to vacate the place.